marcduiker/marcduiker-dev/src/posts/2025/2025-08-05-supercharge-your-presentations-with-demotime.md

 ## My impression and tips

 I've given presentations using DemoTime at several conferences now and it worked flawlessly each time! 🚀

+I really like that the presentation content is part of the GitHub repo where the demos are located.
+I usually add a devcontainer configuration to my repos, so people can easily run everything, incl the DemoTime-based presentation, in a GitHub Codespace or locally in a container.

 Here are some tips for using DemoTime: